Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 Oh how I wish I kept track of all of my client emails from those early days.
 Growing an email list is the most important thing you can focus on in your business.
 It doesn’t matter if you have an online or offline business… the relationship you have with your email list is the lifeblood of your business.

-Building the relationship with my email list is the first thing I do almost every morning.
-And because I have grown and nurtured my email list over the past 5 years I now make money every day… without having to trade dollars for hours seeing clients.
+Building a relationship with my email list is the first thing I do almost every morning.
+And because I have grown and nurtured my email list over the past 8 years, I now make money every day… without having to trade dollars for hours seeing clients.

 To be honest, other than these 3 things mentioned, I wouldn’t change anything about my first year in business.